 Five achievement standards will be offered in the course and contribute 25 credits towards NCEA Level 3.
-Internally Assessed Achievement Standards

-AS91434 5 Credits Research an historical event or plan of significance to New Zealanders, using primary and secondary sources.
-(UE - R) AS91435 5 Credits Analyse an historical event, or place, of significance to New Zealanders. ($UE - R$) AS91437 5 Credits Analyse different perspectives on a contested event of significance to New Zealanders. ($UE-R$)

-AS91436 4 Credits Analyse evidence relating to an historical event of significance to New Zealanders ($UE - W \& R$) AS91438 6 Credits Analyse the causes and consequences of a significant historical event. ($UE - R \& W$) (All of the ab ove contribute to Level 1 Literacy)
+AS91434 5 Credits Research an historical event or plan of significance to New Zealanders, using primary and secondary sources $(UE - R)$.
+AS91435 5 Credits Analyse an historical event, or place, of significance to New Zealanders ($UE - R$).
+AS91437 5 Credits Analyse different perspectives on a contested event of significance to New Zealanders (UE - R).
+Externally Assessed Achie vement Standards AS91436 4 Credits Analyse evidence relating to an historical event of significance to New Zealanders $(UE - W/R)$.
+AS91438 6 Credits Analyse the causes and consequences of a significant historical event $(UE - R/W)$.
+(All of the above contribut e towards Level 1 Literacy)